webinar recap: spotlight on sanctions

 - The fact that sanctions evasion techniques are becoming increasingly sophisticated and the global economy is becoming more interconnected.

 Sam also explained the importance of understanding beneficial ownership in relation to identifying risk.
 Regulated entities hold responsibility for knowing who they’re doing business with, the importance of which can’t be understated.
-Sanctions can apply to subjects that don’t appear on a list if they’re majority owned or controlled by a subject, so knowing these structures and your partners or clients inside out is vital, which she underlined by utilising case studies.
+Sanctions can apply to subjects that don’t appear on a list if they’re majority owned or controlled by a subject, so knowing these structures and your partners or clients inside out is vital, which she underlined by utilizing case studies.

 the role of RegTech